One of the questions I get asked most as the social media manager here at Buffer is:

 Once your posts are scheduled and sent out to social media it’s time to analyze their performance.
 How many clicks did they receive?
 How many likes, comments, and shares?
 How did it impact the bottom line?
 Then, taking a step further, how can you use those stats to help make informed decisions in the future.
 That’s where great social media managers thrive!

 The use of social media as a customer service tool has skyrocketed over the last few years.
 Customers are no longer relying only on 1-800 numbers for answers to their questions – they’re turning to social networks like Facebook and Twitter.
 Whether folks are reaching out to you with a question, comment, concern, or complaint, it’s a social media manager’s job to figure out the best plan of action to help that person.

 Becoming a student of the trade and learning as much as you possibly can has both a short and long-term impact on your brand or company.
 Like I quickly mentioned before, there’s a steep learning curve to becoming a great social media manager and building the skills it takes to succeed all stars with learning.

 We love experimentation here at Buffer.
 In our experience, the more we experiment the more we learn about what works and what doesn’t on social media.
-We’ve tried all sorts of things from five Facebook Live sessions in one day to creating a Tumblr account to starting a podcast.
+We’ve tried all sorts of things from trying new TikTok trends one day to creating a Mastodon account to starting a podcast.
 Experimenting ties directly into all 10 high-impact tasks of a social media manager.